See my Hiking/Trekking Page for other walks I’ve done over the past decade.

 Full Report … Day 8: Shomuthang To Robluthang Via Jare La

-The next day involved our highest pass so far – Sinche la at 5000m.
-In the image below the tent crew and their horse team is approaching the pass.
-About ten minutes later it started snowing!
+The next day involved our highest pass so far – Sinche La at 5000m.
+The tent crew and their horse team are approaching the pass in the image below.
+About ten minutes later, it started snowing!

-We ended up setting up a lunch shelter on this side of the pass before continuing.
-By now everyone had on their rain gear – top and bottom.
+We set up a lunch shelter on this side of the pass before continuing.
+By now, everyone had on rain gear – top and bottom.

 Full Report … Day 9: Robluthang To Limithang Via Sintia La

 We would lose almost 900 meters in altitude by the time we got to our Limithang campsite.
 The tent crew was still putting up the sleeping tents.
 Already up was the blue cook tent on the left, the double green/blue dining tent for 16 trekkers in the middle, and the small army green toilet tent on the right-hand side.
 The members of the tent crew really knew what they were doing – our tents were often down by the time breakfast was over and often all up by the time we got to the day’s camp.